-With only 6 ingredients these beautiful Stars Shortbread Cookies can color your table for this coming 4th of July!
+With only 6 ingredients these beautiful Stars Shortbread Cookies can color your dessert table for this coming 4th of July!
 They put smiles on everyone’s faces and are easily customizable to match any celebration.

 I am guilty of being a little love-struck with shortbread cookies.
 And it dates all the way back to my childhood.

 They are the most straightforward type of cookie, yet delicious, and they just melt in your mouth as a good shortbread cookie recipe should.

 Lorna Doone’s were one of my favorite’s growing up, but they are also one of the most expensive cookies you can buy.

 Well, now you can make your own at home, and it will be a whole lot cheaper.
 You can make them festive too.